 Golfweek reports that the average male hits a 4-hybrid 160 to 210-yards.
 Senior players fall on the lower end of this spectrum, closer towards the 160-yard mark.
 However, the distance a senior hits depends on the conditions, COR, and ball flight.

-Hybrids offer seniors a simple solution to consistently getting your ball airborne for optimal distance and accuracy.
+Hybrid clubs for seniors offer a simple solution to consistently getting your ball airborne for optimal distance and accuracy.
 If you are playing off the senior’s tee and have never hit a hybrid, you need to stop making life hard for yourself.

-However, the best hybrid golf clubs for seniors this year are the Callaway Mavrik Max hybrids.
-If you demand distance, accuracy, and forgiveness, it is a club worth looking at.
+However, this year’s best hybrid golf club for seniors is the Callaway Mavrik Max hybrid.
+It is a club worth looking at if you demand distance, accuracy, and forgiveness.